RohithAcs/Restaurant/README.md

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.

+## Deployment

+Run `npm run deploy` to deploy the app to GitHub Pages.
+The app will be hosted at `https://RohithAcs.github.io/Restaurant`.

 ## Running unit tests